-For over forty years, Duane Dean Behavioral Health Center -- a 501C-3
+For over forty-five years, Duane Dean Behavioral Health Center -- a 501C-3

 not-for-profit organization -- has been providing treatment, addiction intervention and prevention services to adults who reside in Kankakee and Iroquois counties throughout east-central Illinois.

 Duane Dean Behavioral Health Center uses the Matrix Model, an evidence-based outpatient treatment program with over 20-years of research and development behind it.

 Agency founded by M. Duane Dean, a local pharmacist alarmed by the growing number of individuals becoming addicted to heroin.
 Initially called Thresholds, the center was located at the former Kankakee State Hospital (Shapiro Developmental Center).

 Operations move to 700 E. Court Street in Kankakee.

 After several name changes, the agency is finally named to honor its founder.

 M. Duane Dean passes away, but his mission continues.

 Groundbreaking for building expansion.